ddnexus/pagy/docs/toolbox/paginators.md

 ```

 - `:offset`, `:keyset`, etc. are symbols identifying the [paginator](#paginators).
 They implement the specific pagination.
-- `@pagy` is the pagination istance.
+- `@pagy` is the pagination instance.
 It provides all the instance helper methods to use in your code.
 - `@records` are the records belonging to the requested page.

 !!!success